Softjax operators¤

 print("argmin_val_onehot:", sj.take_along_axis(x, indices_onehot, axis=1))

-indices_soft = sj.argmin(x, axis=1, mode="entropic", softness=1.0,
+indices_soft = sj.argmin(x, axis=1, mode="smooth", softness=1.0,

 keepdims=True)